Samantha Gomez

 Crucial research currently being funded by Heart & Stroke could help move the dial.
 Dr. Yu Tian Wang, for example, is a neuroscientist at the University of British Columbia, is currently developing medication that could help protect brain cells from damage, even when treatment is as delayed as Samantha’s case.

 In the end, it took nearly a month for Samantha to recover almost completely.
-Now she is 28 and married to Rob, and you would never know she had a stroke.
+You would never know she had a stroke.
 She tells her story confidently and is able to speak normally.

 “Sometimes I struggle with pronunciation, but only with random words I don't use every day.
 Other than that, I’ll have pain in my right arm when I work on the computer for a long time.
 But it goes away when I take a break.”